leviathanbadger/flux-lang/README.md

   event ordering and lifetime using linear and temporal types.
 - **Refinement & Dependent Types:** Express rich invariants and use an embedded SMT solver (e.g., Z3) to discharge proof obligations, enabling proof-carrying code.
-- **Probabilistic Programming Constructs:** Built-in DSL for probabilistic models with compile-time inference hooks for static analysis and sampling strategies.
 - **Hygienic Macro & Plugin Architecture:** Extend the compiler with custom compiler passes and DSL macros, all while preserving hygiene and type safety.